What do you know about Maori identity and culture? Have you heard or seen the haka?

 The first Europeans arrived in New Zealand in the early 1800s bringing changes to the Maori way of life.
 However, initial relations were friendly.
 In 1840, the Treaty of Waitangi was signed by representatives of Britain's Queen Victoria and various Maori chiefs.
 In this way, New Zealand became part of the British Empire.
 The treaty established British law and government.
 However, it could not prevent warfare as the Maori defended their lands and local authority.
 After the wars the Maori lost land through confiscation and sale, mostly to British settlers.
 To many Maori people today, the most significant issue in New Zealand remains that of land.
 Still the Maori are probably the indigenous people who have survived the European settlement best.

-Watch this excerpt from Dances of Life.
+Watch this excerpt from Dances of Life on YouTube.
 What do you get to know about Maori identity and culture?

 Before the coming of the Pakeha (white man) to New Zealand, all literature in Maori was passed on orally to succeeding generations.
 This included many legends and songs.
 The most recognized tradition today is the "haka" which is a war dance.
 Hakas are chanted Maori poems accompanied by expressive movements and are used for greetings and to challenge and intimidate enemies before battle.
 The haka (Ka Mate) has been immortalized by New Zealand's Rugby Team, the All Blacks, who have performed this dance before every game since 1905.
 Today, the haka is an object of pride in New Zealand – shared well beyond the Maori community.

-Watch the All Blacks' haka.
+Watch the All Blacks' haka on YouTube.
 How would you describe this pre-match haka?
 Do you think it is a suitable way for the All Blacks to start a rugby match?

 Many Maori cultural practices are kept alive in contemporary New Zealand.
 You might be familiar with the hongi, i.e. a greeting where noses are pressed together.
 You might also have noticed their use of tattoos, or ta moko, to decorate their bodies.
 Ta moko is a core component of Maori culture and an outward expression of commitment and respect.
 It is customary for men to wear moko on their faces, buttocks, thighs and arms, whereas women usually wear a moko on the chin and lips.